Eduard Vogel

 Eduard Vogel (7 March 1829 – February 1856) was a German explorer in Central Africa.

 Early career

 Vogel was born in Krefeld.
 He studied mathematics, botany and astronomy at Leipzig and Berlin, studying with Encke at the latter institution.
-In 1851, he was engaged as assistant astronomer to director John Russel Hind at George Bishop's private observatory in London.
+In 1851, he was engaged as assistant astronomer to director John Russell Hind at George Bishop's private observatory in London.
 That year August Heinrich Petermann introduced Vogel to the Royal Geographical Society.

 Africa commission

 In 1853 Petermann arranged for Vogel to be chosen by the British government to join the Richardson, Overweg and Barth expedition with supplies.
 That expedition had been sent to Africa in 1849 to find a trade route that bypassed the Arabs.
 Vogel was to be a replacement for Richardson who had died two years earlier and was tasked to make geographical and meteorological observations and to collect botanical specimens.
 In 1853, the expedition was in the western Sudan.

 Vogel sailed from England on 20 February 1853.
 The day Vogel left London, news had arrived that Overweg had also died, leaving Barth on his own.